 Since 2012, my poems have been published in The Rialto; Under the Radar; The North; New Walk; Poetry Wales; Poems in Which; Ink, Sweat & Tears; The Morning Star; The Interpreter’s House; The Manchester Review; The New Writer; New Linear Perspectives; Domestic Cherry and elsewhere.
-My poems and short fictions are also anthologised in, among other places, The Bridport Prize Winners anthology 2010; A Complicated Way of Being Ignored; Peleton; Live Canon Winners anthology 2013; Vanguard #1; 154 Sonnets; Remembering Oluwale; Catapult; Pulse Fiction; Snapshots; and All Write 2011 (poetry for children).
+My poems and short fictions are also anthologised in, among other places, The Bridport Prize Winners anthology 2010; A Complicated Way of Being Ignored; Peleton; Live Canon Winners anthology 2017 and 2013; Vanguard #1; 154 Sonnets; Remembering Oluwale; Catapult; Pulse Fiction; Snapshots; and All Write 2011 (poetry for children).

 In November 2014, The Misplaced House, a pamphlet of 22 poems, was published by tall-lighthouse (scroll down for reviews).
 Copies are stocked in London at The Poetry Library and I have donated three copies to Wiltshire Libraries.
 Please get in touch with any queries.